Dasharo/docs/docs/unified-test-documentation/dasharo-security/20F-me-neuter.md

 **Test description**

-This test aims to verify the Intel ME version, should be the same as in the release notes.
+This test aims to verify that the `Intel ME version` might be read on the Operating System level.
+The read version should be the same as in the release notes.

 **Test configuration data**